-The section shows fees and other costs that you may be charged.
+The table below shows fees and other costs that you may be charged.
 These fees and costs may be deducted from your money, from the returns on your investment or from the assets of the managed investment scheme as a whole.

-Information about taxes is set out in Section 8.3 Taxation.
+Information about taxes is set out in another part of this document.